nodalida2021/nodalida2021.github.io/index.md

 layout: default
 ---

 The 22nd Nordic Conference on Computational Linguistics (NoDaLiDa'19) will be held in Turku, Finland.
 The conference is a two-day event with one additional day of workshops.
-The conference is hosted by the <a href="https://turkunlp.org">TurkuNLP research group</a> at the <a href="https://tech.utu.fi">Department of Future Technologies, University of Turku</a>.
+The conference is hosted by the <a href="https://turkunlp.org">TurkuNLP</a> research group at the <a href="https://tech.utu.fi">Department of Future Technologies, University of Turku</a>.

 <!-- Box -->
 <div class="box" markdown="1">